ranjithpals/100DaysOfCode/Datalakes.md

 ### Database Schema

-- The database schema the team has come up with the following **STAR-SCHEMA** which captures all the important dimensions needed to create the fact table.
+- The modeling team has come up with the following **STAR-SCHEMA** which captures all the important dimensions needed to create the fact table.
 - Artists, Users, Songs, Time are the most quintessential dimensions needed to build the fact table, which is then used to derive insights.
 - **FACT TABLE:** contains the required dimensions to categorize and their measures (build aggregations) to derive facts, which enables analyze the user behavior.